 There are over 120 different types of brain tumours, and each varies in risk.
 Some are aggressive and lethal and have no known treatment, while others can be treated with therapies that often yield life-altering side effects.
 A small percentage can be cured with moderate treatment.
 Differentiating aggressive forms of brain cancer early on can ensure that appropriate treatment is given for each individual patient, reducing the risk that treatment will have an unnecessary impact on a patient’s quality of life.

 Today, high-mortality rates, ineffective treatments and poor quality of life for those who survive the disease make brain cancer a pressing health issue in Canada.

 Our Research Strategy

-Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best lung cancer scientific teams and programs in the country.
+Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best brain cancer scientific teams and programs in the country.

 To allocate its resources, the Institute has international experts evaluate the excellence and the potential for impact of all its research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.